-Imperiled species are those that are tracked by FNAI as critically imperiled or listed by the U.S. Fish and Wildlife Service (USFWS), Florida Fish and Wildlife Conservation Commission (FWC), and/or the Florida Department of Agriculture and Consumer Services (FDACS) as endangered, threatened, or special concern.
+Imperiled species are those that are tracked by the Florida Natural Areas Inventory (FNAI) as critically imperiled or listed by the U.S. Fish and Wildlife Service (USFWS), Florida Fish and Wildlife Conservation Commission (FWC), and/or the Florida Department of Agriculture and Consumer Services (FDACS) as endangered, threatened, or special concern.